freekmenger/hana_view_documentation/README.md

 - download hana calculation views, either on folder level & unzip or seperately.
 Save all .hdbcalcview files in one folder
 - open a python session and add the password in keyring for the HANA user for the system you want to load the definitions from.
 E.g. keyring.set_password(hana-production.domain.com, "password", "init1234")
 - run this program with python.
 Check all parameters are correct, not only the required ones.
+E.g. python hana_view_documentation.py --host hana-production.domain.com....
 - the program will generate an excel file with one sheet per calculation view

 Parameters: